A Discriminative Latent-Variable Model for Bilingual Lexicon Induction: Analysis

 \section{Analysis}

-\paragraph{Vocabulary sizes} The beneficial contribution of the rank constraint demonstrates that in similar languages, many frequent words will have one-to-one matchings, while it may be harder to find direct matches for infrequent words.
+\paragraph{Vocabulary Sizes.} The beneficial contribution of the frequency constraint demonstrates that in similar languages, many frequent words will have one-to-one matchings, while it may be harder to find direct matches for infrequent words.
 We would thus expect the latent variable model to perform better if we only learn dictionaries for the top $n$ most frequent words in both languages.
-We show results for our approach in comparison to the baselines in \autoref{fig:vocab_sizes} for English--Italian using a 5,000 word seed lexicon across vocabularies consisting of different numbers $n$ of the most frequent words\footnote{We only use the words in the 5,000 word seed lexicon that are contained in the $n$ most frequent words.
-We do not show results for the 25 word seed lexicon and numerals as they are not contained in the smallest $n$ of most frequent words.}.

-The comparison approaches mostly perform similar, while our approach performs particularly well for the most frequent words in a language.
+We show results for our approach in comparison to the baselines in \cref{fig:vocab_sizes} for English--Italian using a 5,000 word seed lexicon across vocabularies consisting of different numbers $n$ of the most frequent words.\footnote{We only use the words in the 5,000 word seed lexicon that are contained in the $n$ most frequent words.
+We do not show results for the 25 word seed lexicon and numerals as they are not contained in the smallest $n$ of most frequent words.} The comparison approaches mostly perform similar, while our approach performs particularly well for the most frequent words in a language.

-\paragraph{Different priors} An advantage of having an explicit prior as part of the model is that we can experiment with priors that satisfy different assumptions.
+\paragraph{Different Priors.} An advantage of having an explicit prior as part of the model is that we can experiment with priors that satisfy different assumptions.
 Besides the 1:1 prior, we experiment with a 2:2 prior and a 1:2 prior.
 For the 2:2 prior, we create copies of the source and target words $V'_{src}$ and~$V'_{trg}$ and add these to our existing set of vertices $V' = (V_{trg}+V'_{trg}, V_{src}+V'_{src})$.
 We run the Viterbi E-step on this new graph $G'$ and merge matched pairs of words and their copies in the end.
 Similarly, for the 1:2 prior, which allows one source word to be matched to two target words, we augment the vertices with a copy of the source words~$V'_{src}$ and proceed as above.
-We show results for bilingual dictionary induction with different priors across different vocabulary sizes in \autoref{fig:priors}.
+We show results for bilingual dictionary induction with different priors across different vocabulary sizes in \cref{fig:priors}.
 The 2:2 prior performs best for small vocabulary sizes.
 As solving the linear assignment problem for larger vocabularies becomes progressively more challenging, the differences between the priors become obscured and their performance converges.